Pfam: Uses

 It is used by experimental biologists researching specific proteins, by structural biologists to identify new targets for structure determination, by computational biologists to organise sequences and by evolutionary biologists tracing the origins of proteins.
 Early genome projects, such as human and fly used Pfam extensively for functional annotation of genomic data.

-The Pfam website allows users to submit protein or DNA sequences to search for matches to families in the database.
+The InterPro website allows users to submit protein or DNA sequences to search for matches to families in the Pfam database.
 If DNA is submitted, a six-frame translation is performed, then each frame is searched.
 Rather than performing a typical BLAST search, Pfam uses profile hidden Markov models, which give greater weight to matches at conserved sites, allowing better remote homology detection, making them more suitable for annotating genomes of organisms with no well-annotated close relatives.

 Pfam has also been used in the creation of other resources such as iPfam, which catalogs domain-domain interactions within and between proteins, based on information in structure databases and mapping of Pfam domains onto these structures.